stepansonsky/pastelize-public/README.md

 Due to the nature of this specific implementation, the app has a few minor limitations:

 - **Connected Wi-Fi:** Because the app uses the wireless debugging protocol, you must be connected to Wi-Fi to adjust the saturation.
-- **Resets:** Saturation resets after a device restart or if you toggle grayscale via Digital Wellbeing.
+- **Resets:** Saturation resets after a device reboot or if you toggle grayscale via Digital Wellbeing.
 If you use it, be sure to disable any grayscale mode automations.

 ## ✒️ E-ink Experience